lawgorithmics/LawGPT/README.md

             --name pgvector \
             agnohq/pgvector:16
     ```
-3. From root, run `streamlit run src/app.py`.
+4. From root, run `streamlit run src/app.py`.
 If successful, this will open your browser, `localhost:8501`
-4. Wait until everything loads.
+5. Wait until everything loads.
 When it finishes, a text input box appears.
-5. Input with your
+6. Input with your case and see the response.